AmericasBarometer Labels Guide

 AmericasBarometer Values Labels (Response Options)

-differently from the variable labels are stored inside the “label.table”
+from the variable labels are stored inside the “label.table” attribute.

-attribute.
-To extract them we will use another LAPOP Lab custom function
+To extract them we will use another LAPOP Lab custom function called

-options as an attribute across languages.
-Default language is English
+an attribute across languages.
+Default language is English and default

 bra23 <- lpr_set_ros(bra23) # Default English